The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization: Property Verification of Winning Tickets

 \subsection{Limitations and Future Works}

-For clarity of explanation, we use typical failure cases to illustrate the limitations of our approach, as shown in Fig.~\ref{fig:fail}.
-In the top two images, both the dog and the bus have the wrong colours.
-The pixel block selection in our method is based solely on the names of the categories.
-Occasionally, these selected blocks may exhibit a tendency to generate certain random properties (e.g. \verb|red| bus), and such tendencies overcome the prompt during the generation.
-This can probably be addressed by a finely designed method of selecting pixel blocks considering other words in the prompt.
+For clarity of explanation, we use typical failure cases to illustrate the limitations of our approach of utilizing winning tickets, as shown in Fig.~\ref{fig:fail}.
+In the first two images, both the dog and the bus have the wrong colors.
+The winning ticket selection in our method is based solely on the names of the categories.
+Occasionally, these selected winning tickets may exhibit a tendency to generate certain random properties (e.g. \verb|red| bus), and such tendencies overcome the prompt during the generation.
+This can probably be addressed by a finely designed method of selecting winning tickets considering other words in the prompt.

-The position control of the bottom left image is successful, but the quality of this image is compromised and the background generation fails.
-As a small number of the constructed initial images deviate extremely from the normal distribution, images generated from them carry certain unnatural features.
+The position control of the third image is successful, but the quality of this image is compromised and the background generation fails.
+As a small number of the initial noise constructed by winning tickets deviates extremely from the normal distribution, images generated from them carry certain unnatural features.
 Recalibrating the constructed initial image to adhere to a normal distribution may alleviate this issue.

-The bottom right image contains two very small objects, and our method only succeeds in generating the person.
+The last image contains two very small objects, and our method only succeeds in generating the person.
 Although our method significantly outperforms other methods on control over small objects, when the guidance box is extremely small, the generation is still challenging.